diku-its/e2024/coursedescription2023.md

 ## Teaching Material

- * [TO] Computer Security and the Internet: Tools and Jewels from Malware to Bitcoin, Second Edition by Paul C. van Oorschot.
+ * [PO] Computer Security and the Internet: Tools and Jewels from Malware to Bitcoin, Second Edition by Paul C. van Oorschot.
 Springer, 2021.
  * Some notes and book chapters that will be made available through the detailed course schedule.

-SB available at Academic Books at Biocenteret (http://www.academicbooks.dk/) and https://people.scs.carleton.ca/~paulv/toolsjewels.html.
+PO available at Academic Books at Biocenteret (http://www.academicbooks.dk/) and https://people.scs.carleton.ca/~paulv/toolsjewels.html.

 ## Assignment